BinaM23/EEE4113F-Project/README.md

 Must have arduino IDE installed on PC

-Must have the arduino HX711 libraries from [1] and [2] installed in library manager
+Must have the arduino HX711 libraries from [1] and [2] installed in library manager and Time library by Michael Margolis

 Must have the HX711 amplifier or equivalent and a 4 wire load cell (any mass)